 From the dramatic scenery of Snowdonia, to the idyllic stop-off points along the stunning coast, to the emerald hills of the Brecon Beacons, where magical waterfalls and enchanting woodland are nestled away just waiting to be discovered; there is so much to adore about this wonderful land, and with so many properties to choose from, you can venture out and see much of it with a stay in one of our cottages in Wales!

-The Black Mountain Pass
+The Black Mountain Pass, South Wales

-The road – Epic vistas and tight hairpin turns come together in truly monumental fashion on the Black Mountain Pass.
+Epic vistas and tight hairpin turns come together in a truly monumental fashion on the Black Mountain Pass.
 The unrivalled scenery and swooping route create a mammoth road trip that twists its way through the Brecon Beacons National Park, enveloping all there is to love about the region with lush hillsides, flourishing fields and wildlife scattered across every acre.
 Starting from Llandovery and finishing in Gwaun-Cae-Gurwen, this 20-mile stretch has been featured in many a motor journalist’s glowing write up, not least BBC’s Top Gear, which catapulted the road to infamy.

-The jaw-dropping views are some of the finest in the UK, with ‘dragon humps’ at Pont Aber and Herbert’s Pass being two of the highlights.
-Weave your way through the pass dropping low and rising high, crossing paths with tractors, trucks and car enthusiasts, as well as a plethora of wildlife and delightful flora and fauna.
+Stop off and see: The jaw-dropping views are some of the finest in the UK, with ‘dragon humps’ at Pont Aber and Herbert’s Pass being two of the highlights.
+Weave your way through the pass, dropping low and rising high, crossing paths with tractors, trucks and car enthusiasts, as well as a plethora of wildlife and delightful flora and fauna.
 You won't find a more remarkable route in Wales, so be sure to stop off at some of the many viewpoints to absorb the spectacle of where you are.

-Swansea to Rhossili on the A4118
+Swansea to Rhossili on the A4118, South Wales

 The Gower Peninsula is home to some of the most exquisite beaches and coastal scenery in the UK, let alone Wales!
 Taking this route allows you to start in a city crammed with amenities and cosmopolitan style, before venturing off on a journey through alluring villages and along winding bends.
 Swansea itself is truly an urban utopia, with a plethora of shops and restaurants to while away the hours.
 From here, you’ll be travelling into the rural landscapes of the Gower, where the landscapes become increasingly beautiful, and the facilities become markedly less.
 Heading along the A4118, you’ll encounter the picturesque village of Nicholaston and the hamlet of Knelston to name but a few, before trundling on a little further to the utterly spectacular Rhossili Bay.

 The highlights: The sights and sounds of Swansea’s city life!
 Not least the harbour where you will discover an abundance of restaurants serving delicious food and cuisine from around the world.
 Don’t forget to keep an eye out for shipwrecks scattered along the bays, too; there’s plenty of historical significance burrowed just beneath the surface of the sands!
-The beach at Rhossili has been named within the top ten in the world, so you’re assured a tremendous spectacle once you arrive at your end-point.
+The beach at Rhossili is named as one of the top ten in the world, so you’ll be sure to experience a tremendous spectacle once you arrive at your end-point.
 Just park up, hop out, and wander this stunning stretch of sandy heaven with the sea breeze in your hair and uninterrupted views of the sapphire waters.

 Location: Llandeilo’r Fan, just east of Llandovery where the Black Mountain Pass begins